 CTEMF (Cape Town Electronic Music Festival)

 Whether it’s new or old, there’s a huge amount of interest in South African electronic music right now, and rightly so: it’s a country rich with talent and passion.
 Events like Cape Town Electronic Music Festival are crucial to the continued blossoming of the country’s scene with a series of workshops and performances, taking place in central Cape Town and beyond.

 TBA / Expected 9 – 11 February, 2018

-Few cities suit the cosy winter months like Austria.
+Few cities suit the cosy winter months like Graz, in Austria.
 Elevate, which moved from October to March for the first time last year, focuses on cutting-edge sonics delivered by a cast of forward-thinking techno and experimental acts at unique venues about town—clubs, concert halls and arts spaces.

 TBA / Expected 28 February – 4 March, 2018

 Pitch Music and Arts